 Basic ConfigurationEssentially, you install openvpn, grab the config file and CA certificate file, and then run openvpn using the config file...

 Install OpenVPNFor Windows, we recommend you visit the OpenVPN Community Software page and get an installer from there.
 Note that this package also includes the VNC server which is not generally required.

-For MacOSX, you can visit the Tunnelblick (Homepage) and download the installer from there.
-For MacOSX, you might also wish to check out the Viscosity (Homepage).
+For macOS, you can visit the Tunnelblick (Homepage) and download the installer from there.
+For macOS, you might also wish to check out the Viscosity (Homepage).

 On Linux/*NIX, there should be an openvpn package for whatever distribution you're running.
 On Debian: apt-get install openvpn.

 On iOS (iPad and iPhone) you can download the free app called OpenVPN Connect from OpenVPN Technologies.

 Configure OpenVPN: macOS, Linux & WindowsDownload and save the CSE Certificate Authority file.

 Then save the following text in a configuration file: